 There are many different configuration options to consider as you set up and maintain MariaDB.
-The following sections will discuss authentication, passwords, networking, using MariaDB as a Docker image, and additional considerations for future MariaDB upgrades.
+The following sections will discuss authentication, passwords, networking, Docker image usage, and additional considerations for future upgrades.

-2. Windows: In Windows environments, you can use the named pipe plugin, which provides similar functionality for Windows-based deployments.
-This plugin allows the user to use operating system credentials when connecting to MariaDB via named pipe on Windows.
+2. Windows: In Windows environments, you can use the named pipe plugin, which provides similar functionality for Windows-based deployments — it allows users to use operating system credentials when connecting to MariaDB on Windows.

-MariaDB allows for multiple authentication methods per user.
-This provides greater flexibility where users can authenticate using Unix socket, or if that doesn't work, to use a password.
+MariaDB allows for multiple authentication methods.
+This provides greater flexibility where users can authenticate using a Unix socket or, if that doesn't work, use a password.

-Additionally, you can install the cracklib-password-check plugin to make sure MariaDB users create complex, non-trivial passwords at all times — an important step in maximizing security.
+Additionally, you can install the cracklib-password-check plugin to ensure users create complex, non-trivial passwords at all times — an essential step in maximizing security.

 If you must store passwords, we suggest you follow these specific best practices:

-If your deployment set-up allows it, it may be better to run with skip-networking on the server with Unix socket whenever possible.
-Yet if this is not possible, use specific hostnames for users to limit externally accepted IP addresses.
+If your deployment setup allows it, it may be better to run skip-networking on the server with a Unix socket whenever possible.
+Yet, if this is not possible, use specific hostnames for users to limit externally accepted IP addresses.
 Note that only connections coming from 192.168.1.10 will be accepted.

-One scenario to note: The default deployment is to allow the application root access.
-Not only is this not necessary but it's not a good idea since it may lead to vulnerabilities in the future.
+One scenario to note: The default deployment allows the application root access.
+Not only is this not necessary, but it's not a good idea since it may lead to vulnerabilities in the future.
 For example, in the case of a security bug in the application, the whole database server can be compromised.
-Instead, you should create dedicated users and only grant rights as needed using the least privilege principle.
+Instead, it would be best to create dedicated users and only grant rights as needed using the least privilege principle.